Economic history of the United Kingdom: The Industrial Revolution

 According to Max Weber, the foundations of this process of change can be traced back to the Puritan Ethic of the Puritans of the 17th century.
-This produced modern personalities attuned to innovation and committed to a work ethic, inspiring landed and merchant elites alive to the benefits of modernization, and a system of agriculture able to produce increasingly cheap food supplies.
+This produced modern personalities attuned to innovation and committed to a work ethic, inspiring landed and merchant elites alive to the benefits of modernisation, and a system of agriculture able to produce increasingly cheap food supplies.
 To this must be added the influence of religious nonconformity, which increased literacy and inculcated a "Protestant work ethic" amongst skilled artisans.

 A long run of good harvests, starting in the first half of the 18th century, resulted in an increase in disposable income and a consequent rising demand for manufactured goods, particularly textiles.
 The invention of the flying shuttle by John Kay enabled wider cloth to be woven faster, but also created a demand for yarn that could not be fulfilled.
 Thus, the major technological advances associated with the industrial revolution were concerned with spinning.
 James Hargreaves created the Spinning Jenny, a device that could perform the work of a number of spinning wheels.
 However, while this invention could be operated by hand, the water frame, invented by Richard Arkwright, could be powered by a water wheel.
 Indeed, Arkwright is credited with the widespread introduction of the factory system in Britain, and is the first example of the successful mill owner and industrialist in British history.
 The water frame was, however, soon supplanted by the spinning mule (a cross between a water frame and a jenny) invented by Samuel Crompton.
 Mules were later constructed in iron by Messrs.
 Horrocks of Stockport.

 As they were water powered, the first mills were constructed in rural locations by streams or rivers.
 Workers villages were created around them, such as New Lanark Mills in Scotland.
 These spinning mills resulted in the decline of the domestic system, in which spinning with old slow equipment was undertaken in rural cottages.

 The steam engine was invented and became a power supply that soon surpassed waterfalls and horsepower.
 The first practicable steam engine was invented by Thomas Newcomen, and was used for pumping water out of mines.
 A much more powerful steam engine was invented by James Watt; it had a reciprocating engine capable of powering machinery.
 The first steam-driven textile mills began to appear in the last quarter of the 18th century, and this transformed the industrial revolution into an urban phenomenon, greatly contributing to the appearance and rapid growth of industrial towns.